We’re giving away 100 printers!

 - Fill your recycle bin with cartridges we can recycle (click the links below to download our PDF’s)

 - Return your full bin to us

 - The first 100 Eco-schools to return a full bin with recyclable contents will bag a brand new printer for their school!

 Click here > Toners accepted for recycling with Empties Please

 **Please ensure you do quote ‘Eco-schools comp’ in the ‘How did you hear about us’ box on the application form, it is the last box on the form.
 We need this information so we can keep a record of all the entrants and allocate the prizes.

 - Only available for Eco-schools that sign up from the 24th April 2017

-- Schools must raise a minimum of £10 to receive a printer
+- Schools must raise a minimum of £10 from their first recycle bin returned to us to receive a printer

 - Printer brands may vary